Six Tips to Help Children and Teens Avoid Summer Safety Hazards

 Bicycles, scooters, roller skates, or any other equipment with wheels require a helmet to prevent head injury in a crash.
 Make sure the helmet fits snugly, isn’t worn too far back on the head, and that your children know all straps must be buckled in order for the helmet to offer protection.
 Adults and teens are also at risk for head injuries and should wear helmets for safety and to set a good example.

 Keep Your Children Healthy Year-Around with LeBauer

-LeBauer HealthCare offers comprehensive care for children, teens, and adults at eight convenient locations throughout the Greensboro area.
+LeBauer HealthCare offers comprehensive care for children, teens, and adults at nine convenient locations throughout the Greensboro area.
 Board-certified family medicine physicians and family nurse practitioners have special training in the care of children of all ages, and there are a number of benefits to partnering with a family medicine provider.